Check Runtime

 The try-runtime

-command-line tool enables you to query a snapshot of runtime storage using an in-memory-externalities data structure to store state.
+command-line tool enables you to query a snapshot of runtime storage using an data structure to store state.
 By using the in-memory storage, you can write tests for a specified runtime state so that you can test against real chain state before going to production.

 In its simplest form, you can use try-runtime